kirankv10/online-ide/test.md

 ![image](https://github.com/user-attachments/assets/cd176811-dba4-4082-aee2-5b0fa13b34b0)

-# 5.2 Temperature and Fan Control:
+# 5.2 Temperature and Fan Control
 * The fan speed and recommended chip temperature can be easily adjusted by the user.
 * There are three options for fan control:<br>
 <b>Auto (Air-Cooled):</b> This mode allows the user to configure the desired chip temperature at which the ASIC chips should operate, as well as the critical threshold temperature at which the chips should shut down.